huf0/Code-Refactor-Shad/README.md

 ## Purpose
-To  replace all div elements, switch to semantic HTML and refactor css to be more readable and concise.
+Horiseon Online Marketing company needed me to replace all div elements, and switch to semantic HTML and refactor css to be more readable and concise.

 ## Edited With